Torbraw/astro-solid-template/README.md

 ## Auth

 Integrated auth with [lucia](https://lucia-auth.com/) and a github oauth2 provider.
-This template use a planetscale database to store the users with Prisma, but you can change the prisma adapter to use any other database & adapter.
+This template use a supabase database to store the users with Prisma, but you can change the prisma adapter to use any other database & adapter.

 ## i18n